 Have you heard about the latest pandemic perk in Banff National Park?
 Starting June 1, 2020, Parks Canada closed the Bow Valley Parkway to vehicle traffic between Banff and Castle Junction.
 So if you’re looking for a highway ride with no vehicles zooming past, it’s a great time to cycle through a small piece of Canada’s beautiful Rocky Mountains.
 The Restricted Activity Bulletin is in effect until further notice, so be sure to check the current status before you go.
+UPDATE – Parks Canada announced the re-opening of this stretch of Highway 1A effective November 15, 2020.

 We headed out early on June 11 to ride from our Canmore home base in the Three Sisters/Stewart Creek area to Johnston Canyon and back.